kodmandvl/wrapper_scripts/yc/README.md

 This step (yc init) is enough to create a VM.

-But to create a managed Kubernetes cluster, you also need to create a key and service accounts.
+But to create a managed Kubernetes cluster, you also need to create a Key and Service Accounts and add roles for Service Accounts.

 - KMS symmetric key: